antunesbruno/CodeChallenge/README.md

 #### Third Party Libraries

-* 'Newtonsoft.Json (11.0.2)'
+* Newtonsoft.Json (11.0.2)

-Used to serialize and deserialize the informations of consumed API
+**Used to serialize and deserialize the informations of consumed API

-* 'Unity (5.8.1)'
+* Unity (5.8.1)

-Used to resolve the dependencies of projects
+**Used to resolve the dependencies of projects

-* 'Xamarin.FFImageLoading (2.3.6)'
+* Xamarin.FFImageLoading (2.3.6)
-* 'Xamarin.FFImageLoading.Forms (2.3.6)'
+* Xamarin.FFImageLoading.Forms (2.3.6)
-* 'Xamarin.FFImageLoading.Transformations (2.3.6)'
+* Xamarin.FFImageLoading.Transformations (2.3.6)

-Used in listview to show the image with rounded corners and to cache the images avoiding waste time to load when scroll the list.
+**Used in listview to show the image with rounded corners and to cache the images avoiding waste time to load when scroll the list.

-* 'Xamarin.Forms (2.4.0.280)'
+* Xamarin.Forms (2.4.0.280)

-Used to construct the application using Xamarin platform.
+**Used to construct the application using Xamarin platform.